-SIDEWALK CONSTRUCTION, POWDER POINT AVENUE FROM COVE STREET TO KING CESAR ROAD (PHASE 1)
+SIDEWALK CONSTRUCTION, POWDER POINT AVENUE FROM COVE STREET TO KING CAESAR ROAD (PHASE 1)

-This project will ideally construct a sidewalk on Powder Point Avenue, from Cove Street to King Cesar Road (approximately 1,200 feet).
-A high-visibility crosswalk with ADA-compliant curb ramps will be installed across King Cesar Road.
+This project will ideally construct a five-foot-wide minimum sidewalk with granite curbing on Powder Point Avenue, from Cove Street to King Caesar Road (approximately 1,200 feet).
+A highvisibility crosswalk with pedestrian curb ramps will be installed across King Caesar Road.
 This project will increase visibility and safety for pedestrians in the Powder Point neighborhood.
 This is part of a phased project to connect points of interest on Washington Street to Powder Point.